jamis/jamis.github.io/_posts/2014-05-05-first-great-secret.md

 Fabian was silent.

 "You're stuck on that 'random mouse' algorithm," Basil explained.
-"Your heuristic is merely an incremental improvement to it, but it's not clear how to apply it in every situation.
+"Your heuristic is merely an incremental improvement to it, and it's not clear how to apply it in every situation.
 Maybe it's time to try another algorithm entirely."

 Fabian remained silent, but cocked his head as if thinking.